python/typing/docs/spec/concepts.rst

 not well typed (i.e., one that contains a type error) will not run.
 Java and C++ are examples of statically typed object-oriented languages.

-A **dynamically typed** programming language does not run a type-checker before running a program.
+A **dynamically typed** programming language does not run a type checker before running a program.
 Instead, it checks the types of values before performing operations on them at runtime.
 This is not to say that the language is "untyped".
 Values at runtime have a type and their uses obey typing rules.
 Not